We are pleased to inform you that the following games are selected as nominees for our 2019 edition (random order):

 - Carpe Diem – Ravensburger/Alea

 Disclaimer: Please note that the selection of the tournament games is not based on single titles.
-We have to take into account total overall playing time, different gaming mechanisms, etc, etc. So we opt for a best possible mix.
+We have to take into account the overall mix of different gaming mechanisms, gaming time, availability, etc, etc

 Around the middle of the 17th century with the advent of the scientific method, a period of great change begins, called the scientific revolution.
 Many great scientists, with their theories and ideas, change our perception of the universe: Galileo Galilei, Copernicus, Kepler, Bacon and, above all, Sir Isaac Newton.